LogicMachineEMBS/m5dial/Device_setup_in_CANx_app/README.md

 canx.write('0/0/15', unix_time)
 </pre>

-In this case, 0/0/15 is the group address for RTC-clock.
+In this case, 0/0/15 is the group address for RTC-clock. <br>
 Now, when you write the value of your time zone, for example, +3, to the group address "1 byte signed integer", the script will calculate the correct time and send it to the M5Dial device (which will save all the settings and reboot the M5Dial)

 11. Now you can work with M5Dial product